ITensor/website/docs/classes/mps.md

   If the MPS does not have a well-defined orthogonality center, the norm is computed using the full overlap of `psi` with itself.

+  Caution: if the MPS does not have a well-defined orthogonality center then the cost of `norm` is linear in the system size.
+If the MPS does have a well-defined ortho center the cost of `norm` is only proportional to the bond dimension m.

+* `linkInd(MPS psi, int b) -> Index`

+  Return the Index connecting the MPS tensor at site b to the tensor at site b+1.

+* `rightLinkInd(MPS psi, int s) -> Index`

+  Return the Index connecting the MPS tensor at site s to the tensor at site s+1.

+* `leftLinkInd(MPS psi, int s) -> Index`

+  Return the Index connecting the MPS tensor at site s-1 to the tensor at site s.

+* `isOrtho(MPS psi) -> bool`

+  Return `true` if the MPS has a well defined orthogonality center.

+* `orthoCenter(MPS psi) -> int`

+  Return the position of the site tensor which is the orthogonality center of the MPS psi.
+  If the MPS does not have a well-defined orthogonality center, throws at ITError exception.

+* `isComplex(MPS psi) -> bool`

+  Return `true` if any tensor of the MPS is complex (has complex number storage).

+* `averageM(MPS psi) -> Real`

+  Return the average bond dimension of the MPS psi.

+* `maxM(MPS psi) -> int`

+  Return the maximum bond dimension of the MPS psi.
+This means the actual maximum of all of the current bond (Link) indices, not any theoretical maximum.

 ## Functions for Modifying MPS

 * `normalize(MPS & psi) -> Real`